 - One of actress Julie Walters’ first major film roles was portraying an OU student opposite Michael Caine in Educating Rita.

 - The OU is the largest provider of law graduates in the UK

 - The OU is one of a handful of universities to have won University Challenge twice, in 1985 and 1999, and is in joint third position in the all-time points list.

 - Well-known names who have tutored for the OU include former Prime Minister Gordon Brown, actress Glenda Jackson and broadcaster Anna Ford

 - In 2018 the OU held 29 degree ceremonies in towns and cities across the UK and Ireland.

 - The OU is the UK’s only university dedicated to distance learning, and is the only UK university to have a significant presence in all four nations.

-- The OU has had a partnership with the BBC for 48 years and co-produces around 30 TV and radio series a year with the BBC.
-Recent examples include: Blue Planet 1 & 2, Civilisations, The Fifteen Billion Pound Railway, The Prosecutors, NHS:A People's History, Inside Science, All in the Mind, More or Less, Thinking Allowed and The Bottom Line.
+- The OU has had a partnership with the BBC for over half a century and co-produces around 30 TV, radio and podcast series a year with the BBC.
+Recent examples include: Blue Planet 1,2 & 3, Wild Isles, Art that made us, Windrush: Portraits of a generation, Once upon a time in Northern Ireland, Inside Science, All in the Mind, More or Less, Thinking Allowed and The Bottom Line.

 Details of data for all UK Higher Education institutions is published by the Higher Education Statistics Agency.